Adiactive/Monitor-Location-Optimization/05-quantitive-analysis/README.md

 context.
 The idea is for the police to be able to minimize the number of cameras they need to install, and still be as effective as possible with their monitoring.

+Acknowledge the contribution of Xiaoyi Zheng in report writing.

 More details [here](https://github.com/Adiactive/Monitor-Location-Optimization/blob/master/05-quantitive-analysis/ece650.project.pdf).

 ### Overview